Our Therapies

 Once the processing has begun, a session will start by activating the target memory by playing it through in your mind, and identifying the body sensations and cognitions that are present when playing the memory.
 Then the therapist will move their fingers from left to right about a meter in front of your eyes so that you can track their fingers.
 They will do this for a variable amount of time (about 30 seconds up to two minutes) and then check in with you what you experienced while tracking their fingers.
 They are only looking for a couple of sentences to check if your brain is still on the right track, and won’t say very much before doing another set of eye movements.
 This can feel a bit strange at first, but the therapist is trying to stay out of the way and let your brain do the work!
 If a person prefers to have their eyes closed or is not able to do the eye movements for whatever reason, the therapist may also use tapping or auditory sounds changing from one side of your body to other (bilateral stimulation) at points, as this can be just as effective as the eye movements.

-How can EMDR benefit people?
+How can EMDR benefit me?

 Can EMDR be applied to all mental health problems?